UPDATE: Can’t find some of these displays right now? Check out new 2014 models by clicking the banner below:

 Without a doubt, the Sony W900A is my favorite HDTV of 2013.
 Not only does it feature a blistering fast 19ms input lag rating (which qualifies under our highest excellent rating), but it is also one of the best HDTVs you can buy when it comes to picture quality.
 This 1080p HDTV features a native 240hz panel with Motionflow Impulse capabilities.
 Impulse allows you to switch the HDTV to a strobing backlight, dramatically reducing motion blur that is commonly associated with LED HDTVs.
 While it will dim your picture, it’s an excellent option for Sony to include into their HDTV, as some people absolutely despise motion blur.
 The W900A also features local dimming to increase contrast ratios by dimming the backlight on dark parts of the screen, a feature that’s standard on higher end HDTVs.
 Expect deep, vivid colors and contrast that is far better than most other LED HDTVs, comparable to some of the top plasma HDTVs in the price range.
 It fully supports 3D content via its active 3D display, as well as 4 HDMI ports, a luxury that is diminishing in HDTVs as time progresses.
 Make no mistake, this HDTV will be an absolute joy to play on.
 Are you a serious Call of Duty player that must have excellent input response to frag instantaneously?
 Buy this TV.
 Do you enjoy playing fighting games like Street Fighter with your friends offline and tired of laggy big screen HDTVs?
 Buy this TV.
 The only downsides to this HDTV are its limited Smart TV functions, and that it only comes in a 55-inch size.
 I really wish the W900A series came in a larger size around 60-65″, as it would make it the ultimate gamer’s HDTV for years to come.
 Chances are, if you’re buying this HDTV, the Smart TV functions don’t matter anyway, because you already have a PS3/Xbox 360, and are about to invest in a PS4/Xbox One this fall.
-The W900A can be found for as much as 30% off on Amazon.
-Don’t forget to check out its glowing reviews!
+Check the latest price of the W900A on Amazon.

 For Gamers Under $2,000:

 The 55LA7400 is certainly a great HDTV for gamers that have an open budget.
 It features a native 240hz panel complete with passive 3D functionality and a 1080p resolution.
 There are 3 HDMI connections available, which should be enough to connect all of your equipment.
 Compared to the Sony W802A, you are getting an input lag rating of 39ms, which places it into our ‘great’ category.
 While not quite as fast as the W802A, the LG makes up for it with it’s beautiful picture quality and plethora of customization options.
 This HDTV also features local dimming, a feature absent from the Sony W802A (but present in the W900A).
 One feature I love about LG HDTVs is that they come pre-programmed with ISF calibrated picture settings for those of you that value color accuracy.
 I believe this is a great HDTV to game on if you’re willing to sacrifice a little bit of responsiveness from the Sony W802A, though it’ll still be great to play most games on regardless.
-The LA7400 comes in 47, 55, and 60-inch varieties, as much as 29% off on Amazon.
+Check the latest price of the LA7400 on Amazon.

 For Gamers On A Budget:

 LG has made some great gaming HDTVs this year, and have proven themselves to offer great value at various price points.
 One of these exceptional values is the 32LN530B.
 This 32-inch LED HDTV looks rather unimpressive at first glance, with its 720p resolution and 60hz refresh rate.
 But for what it lacks in technical specifications, it makes up for in its input lag rating of 28ms, outclassing many displays in our input lag database.
 It’s definitely an option to consider alongside Samsung’s excellent UN32EH4003 from last year.
 This LG HDTV features two HDMI inputs, so you can connect both the Xbox One and Playstation 4 if you need to.
-The best part about this HDTV is its friendly price tag and highly rated reviews, discounted as much as 31% off on Amazon.
+Check the latest price of the LN530B on Amazon.

 Its been a while since Toshiba made the list, and it’s nice to see them offering some budget-friendly solutions for those that want an affordable HDTV for gaming.
 This particular model is a 1080p HDTV operating at 60hz (120hz using Toshiba’s ClearScan technology), and surprisingly features Audyssey EQ functionality to get a little more impact from the sound.
 This HDTV features an input lag rating of 30ms, falling under our ‘great’ rating.
 It’s definitely one of the better performers when compared to other HDTVs in our database, comparable to Samsung’s great UN40F5000 which measured at 28ms of input lag.
 The L1350U offers 3 HDMI ports, which is great considering that most sub-$500 HDTVs come with only 2 HDMI inputs nowadays.
 There are no Smart TV functions to be found here, which shouldn’t be an issue for most gamers.
 The L1350U can be obtained in 23, 29, 32, 39, 50, and 58-inch sizes, though I recommend going no lower than the 39-inch due to its 1080p output.
-It can be purchased for as much as 20% off on Amazon.
+Check the latest price on Amazon.

 For Gamers That Want BIG:

 This thing is HUGE.
 Seriously, you have to see it in person to really appreciate it.
 The biggest problem I have with big HDTVs is that they tend to be much more laggy than their smaller counterparts.
 Fortunately, this is not the case with the 75-inch UN6400.
 Its input lag rating measured at 39ms, which is definitely way above average in this size range.
 This HDTV features micro-dimming features to boost contrast ratios, which will certainly come in handy when playing games like The Last of Us or the next generation of blockbuster titles.
 It comes fully equipped with an active 3D 120hz display running at 1080p resolution, as well as 4 HDMI inputs to connect all of your devices.
 If you’re looking for a large size HDTV that’s perfect for most video games, I highly recommend the UN756400 as one of your best gaming options.
-This beast sells for a discounted price as much as 42% off on Amazon!
+Check the latest price on Amazon.

 This sums up part 2 of our HDTV buyer’s guide!
 If you have any questions or comments about this article, feel free to comment below.